-Interest income, net consists primarily of interest earned on cash, cash equivalents and short-term and long-term investments held by us.
+Interest income, net consists primarily of interest earned on cash, cash equivalents and short-term and long-term investments held by us and, in 2016, partially offset by interest expense on the lease financing obligation.

 Other Income (Expense), Net

 Other income (expense), net consists primarily of foreign currency gains (losses), and in the year ended December 31, 2015, a \$3.0 million gain related to the sale of our Australian operations.